 Sometimes if you’re at a large event, the local police are going to have some accurate information.

-Those metrics of 80%, 50%, and 30% are loosely based on an analysis of sponsorship fees that was done quite some time ago.
+Moreover, those metrics of 80%, 50%, and 30% are loosely based on an analysis of sponsorship fees that was done quite some time ago.
 The more you rely on these percentages the more you’ll want to do a similar comparison for yourself and how you buy sponsorships.
 Considering the proportional difference between what you’re paying with the assumption that different fees will provide different levels of value.
 Using 80-, 50- and 30-percent are general starting points as they give you a consistent and reliable method for getting onsite impressions.

 The third article in this series considers Word-of-Mouth and the incremental impressions you generated from consumer advocacy.
 You can read about this impression source in our article titled, “How to Include Word Of Mouth Impressions.”